Ben Oquist: Al Gore, Clive Palmer and carbon tax repeal

 In July 2014 Oquist, at that time a strategy director of The Australia Institute, was named as a party to the meeting between former US Democratic presidential candidate Al Gore and Clive Palmer.
 The meeting was instrumental in a deal brokered between the leader of the Palmer United Party, Clive Palmer, and the federal government of Australia for the concessional repeal of the carbon tax.
 Oquist's role in the context of the repeal was widely reported to be one of pragmatism, driven by a focus on gaining support in particular for the mandated Renewable Energy Target which in 2014 was thought to be under imminent threat.
 Following the demise of the Palmer United Party senate voting block in 2014 the deal collapsed.
 However, the newly constituted Senate crossbench did not vote to repeal the RET.
 The Carbon Pricing Scheme was abolished on 17 July 2014.
 Oquist's role in these events remains controversial as Palmer stood to benefit financially from the repeal through his ownership of a coal refinery.

+DPG Advisory Solutions

+Oquist currently works as the director of climate and ESG (environmental, social, and governance) at lobbying firm DPG Advisory Solutions which represents clients including Rio Tinto, Uber and Wesfarmers.

 Personal

 Oquist's engagement to Greens Senator Sarah Hanson-Young was announced on 15 February 2022.
 Their marriage was held at Lobethal Road Winery in the Adelaide Hills on the Saturday of the Easter long weekend.

+In 2025, it was revealed that Hanson-Young, had charged $50,000 in 'family reunion" flights for Oquist to travel from his home in Adelaide to Canberra, where he works.
+The allowance was used by Hanson-Young for over 100 family flights between 2022 - 2025.